Michael Kratsios

-Michael John Kotsakas Kratsios (born November 7, 1986) is an American business executive and government official.
-He served as the fourth Chief Technology Officer of the United States at the White House Office of Science and Technology Policy.
+Michael John Kotsakas Kratsios (born November 7, 1986) is an American business executive and government official, who has served as the 13th director of the White House Office of Science and Technology Policy and the science advisor to the President since 2025.

+He served as the fourth chief technology officer of the United States at the White House Office of Science and Technology Policy.
 In this role, Kratsios served as President Donald Trump's top technology advisor.
-From July 10, 2020 to January 20, 2021, Kratsios was also the Acting Under Secretary of Defense for Research and Engineering.
+From July 10, 2020 to January 20, 2021, Kratsios was also the acting under secretary of defense for research and engineering.

+On December 22, 2024, President-elect Donald Trump announced his intention to nominate Kratsios as the next director of the Office of Science and Technology Policy and science advisor to the president.
+He was confirmed for the office on March 25, 2025.

 Education

-Kratsios' family is from Volissos, Chios, and the city of Kastoria, both in Greece.
-He graduated from Richland Northeast High School in Columbia, South Carolina, in 2004.
-He then studied at Princeton University and graduated with a B.A. in politics and a certificate in Hellenic studies in 2008.
-Kratsios completed a 125-page long senior thesis, titled "Economics and Voting in the Third Hellenic Republic: An Aggregate and Individual-Level Analysis of the Greek Electorate, 1985-2007," under the supervision of Markus Prior.
-He was a visiting scholar at Tsinghua University in Beijing.
+Kratsios graduated from Princeton University with a B.A. in politics and a certificate in Hellenic studies in 2008.

 Career

-While in college, Kratsios was an intern for U.S. Senator Lindsey Graham and editor-in-chief and president of Business Today.
+While in college, Kratsios was an intern for U.S. senator Lindsey Graham and editor-in-chief and president of Business Today.
 Following his time at Princeton, he worked for Barclays Capital and Lyford Group International, and later served as the chief financial officer of Clarium Capital Management.

 Prior to joining the Trump administration as deputy assistant to the president, Kratsios was a principal at Thiel Capital and served as chief of staff to entrepreneur and venture capitalist Peter Thiel.